jp-chickadee-project/chickadee-api/README.md

 # JPCP Server API
 An api to interact with data for the JP chickadee project.

-+ `euclid.nmu.edu:{port}/api` will be the root directory, where ports can be:

-	+ `8155` - The production api, ideally running constantly and updated during downtime

-	+ `8160` - The testing api, only running occasionally and updated frequently

 All date parameters are assumed to be in unix time format.

+### To Run:
+Install dependencies:

+	pip3 install -r requirements.txt

+Running development server:

+	python3 manage.py runserver -h <HOSTNAME> -p <PORT>

+Running tests:

+	python3 manage.py test

+A local instance of mysql with the correct schema is required.

 # Interaction